sabof/mview-image-and-emms-cover/README.md

 <h3>EMMS Cover installation and usage</h3>

-Put both files somewhere in your load-path, add `(require 'emms-cover)` somewhere in your .emacs and do `M-x emms-cover-show`.
+Put both files somewhere in your load-path, add `(require 'emms-cover)` somewhere in your .emacs, and do `M-x emms-cover-show`.

 <h3>Possible improvments (That I'm currently too lazy to implement, but you might not be)</h3>
 <h4>MView Image</h4>

 * Improve the caching mechanism.
-Possibly add a buffer-local switch.
+It's currently in a rather lame, slightly better than nothing state.
+Possibly add a buffer-local switch to turn caching on and off.

 <h4>EMMS Cover</h4>

-* Find a nicely licenced image for missing covers. currently you have need to find your own and set the emms-cover-nocover-image variable.
+* Find/make a nicely licenced image for missing covers.
+Currently you need to find your own and set the emms-cover-nocover-image variable.
-* Add overlay a pause sign when the player is paused.
+* Overlay a pause sign on top of the cover when the player is paused.